IamCathal/lunchMoneyN26/README.md

   -webserver
         Run the application as a webserver
 ```
-The application can either be run locally to manually execute the flow or as a webserver that can be called from browser extension in the future to import transactions easily.
+The application can either be run locally to manually execute the flow one request at a time or as a webserver that can be called from browser extension in the future to import transactions easily.

 When running the application 'locally' both flags are required to be set.
 When running the application as a web server only the webserver flag needs to be set.